 - Too many landing page redirects

 - Leverage browser caching using a Content Management System (CMS)

-These are just a few areas that will help improve your site speed and the Page Speed Insight tool will ruide to to the most pertinent that need attention.
+These are just a few areas that will help improve your site speed and the Page Speed Insight tool will guide you to the most pertinent and that need attention.

 How visitors navigate through your site is important.
 If they have a good experience, this will resonate with them and keep them coming back and sharing this positive experience, thus amplifying your brand.

 Again, Google has come up with a series of tools and resources to help you create a better or delightful web experience for visitors to your site.
-This tool is called Web Fundamentals and can be found here – Google Web Fundamentals.
+This tool is called Web Fundamentals.

 Other areas that should be considered in the UX mix include:

 - Site navigation

 - Have you optimised for mobile?